Introduction of Dragon1 as BPM Tool

 6. Reporting

-Dragon1 provides you with reporting functionality in a way that you compose any list of data, based on queries using the query builder.
-You can compare the lists you have created, you can save queries and with that create report templates.
-Next, you can export the data list to various data file formats or print it.
+Dragon1 provides reporting functionality in a way that you compose any list of data based on queries using the query builder.
+You can compare your created lists, save queries, and create report templates.
+Next, you can export or print the data list to various data file formats.

 Overview and Insight into Your Company's Key Processes